 That’s when I realized I needed less than I thought I did.
 Imagine a fire raging throughout your house.
-In that moment all of your prized possessions incinerate before your very eyes.
-You and your family escape safely but everything else is destroyed.
-Imagine the worst scenario in your mind and you’ll suddenly realize you wouldn’t miss as much as you think you would.
+At that moment, all of your prized possessions incinerate before your very eyes.
+You and your family escape safely, but everything else is destroyed.
+Imagine the worst scenario in your mind, and you’ll suddenly realize you wouldn’t miss as much as you think you would.

 How many of these can be purchased in a store?
 Not a single one.
 Yet, how much time have I spent buying and accumulating all of the stuff in my house?

 Most of us don’t need more stuff in our lives.
 We need more time with those we love doing the things we love.

 When I purged the house, I didn’t feel any differently about the place I lived or the people that lived in it.
 In fact, I didn’t feel a difference between owning those possessions and not owning them.